My latest creation is a reversible fitted jacket with an architectural theme.

 Handmade mulberry paper was cut into billowing shapes and arranged above a crown molding.

 Glass shades are suspended from a decorative junction box on the ceiling.
-A circle of fused glass and a machined aluminum ring form the box.
+A circle of fused glass and an aluminum ring form the box.

-A project for a friend that started with five jars of cherry jam.
+A project for a friend started with five jars of cherry jam.

 Ken has a gorgeous piece of glass made even more special by illumination from below.